and3rson/nice65/README.md

     ```lua
     local null_ls = require("null-ls")
     null_ls.setup({
-        on_attach = on_attach, -- Use your on_attach here if have one, otherwise remove this
+        on_attach = on_attach, -- Use your on_attach here if you have one, otherwise remove this
     })
     null_ls.register({
         method = null_ls.methods.FORMATTING,